elliott10/e1000-driver/README.md

 # E1000 Driver
-E1000 driver for the Intel 82540EP/EM Gigabit Ethernet.
+E1000 driver in Rust for the Intel 82540EP/EM Gigabit Ethernet.

 ## Support features
 * RISCV on Qemu is supported